MicrosoftDocs/windows-itpro-docs/windows/keep-secure/use-custom-ti-windows-defender-advanced-threat-protection.md

 localizationpriority: high
 ---

-# Use the threat intelligence API to create custom alerts in Windows Defender ATP
+# Use the threat intelligence API to create custom alerts

 **Applies to:**